tekknolagi/tekknolagi.github.com/_posts/2020-08-29-compiling-a-lisp-0.md

 ---

-In my [last series]({% link _blog_lisp/index.md %}), I wrote about building a Lisp interpreter in OCaml.
-This time, we're going to write a compiler for a Lisp dialect.
+In my [last series]({% link _blog_lisp/index.md %}), I wrote about building a Lisp interpreter.
+This time, we're going to write a Lisp compiler.

 This series is an adaptation of Abdulaziz Ghuloum's excellent paper [An Incremental Approach to Compiler Construction]({% link